OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/install.rst

     Download a zip file of code from the `OpenMDAO Github website <http://github.com/OpenMDAO/OpenMDAO-Framework/>`_, then unzip it locally.

 If you get the source code, then pip installation will work differently.
-From the top level of the OpenMDAO repository, you'll want to use the following command:
+Change directories to the top level of the OpenMDAO repository, then you'll want to use the following command:

 ::